Pasoori: Music and style

 Song producer Abdullah Siddiqui described "Pasoori" as belonging to "a groundbreaking new hybrid genre" and as "one of the most modern tracks" of Coke Studio Season 14.
 The song features musical instruments ranging from electronic drums and synths to acoustic guitars and the bağlama and mandolin.
+Within the traditional framework of South Asian ragas, the song incorporates "Turkish strings, flamenco-style claps and the four-four Latino reggaeton beats..."

-On August 18, 2022, Coke Studio released an African fusion remix of "Pasoori" featuring Sethi singing a modified version of the song along with Nigerian musician Reekado Banks and Egyptian EDM Trap artist Marwan Moussa.
-On December 8, 2022, Sethi released an acoustic version of "Pasoori" featuring guitar work by Noah Georgeson and trumpets by Los Angeles-based musician, Jordan Katz.
+On 18 August 2022, Coke Studio released an African fusion remix of "Pasoori" featuring Sethi singing a modified version of the song along with Nigerian musician Reekado Banks and Egyptian EDM Trap artist Marwan Moussa.
+On 8 December 2022, Sethi released an acoustic version of "Pasoori" featuring guitar work by Noah Georgeson and trumpets by Los Angeles-based musician, Jordan Katz.

 In an interview with The Harvard Crimson, when asked to reflect on the viral popularity of the song, Sethi stated: "It's like some of the Punjabi limericks I learned as a kid, which were half-nonsensical, but kind of magical...They were built on themselves, and became these fabulous myths with the head of one thing and the tail of another.
 I think that's kind of what Pasoori is, a magical being…and there's something about the structure of it that dazzles and asks for recitation."
+In a 2023 interview, Sethi shared that he was surprised by the global popularity of "Pasoori," stating: "I thought it was going to be this...indie, niche thing that a bunch of my nerdy fans were gonna like.
+I'm just astounded by how many people around the world — particularly in India — loved it and embraced it."